I follow the International Committee of the Red Cross on Twitter and they twitted this earlier today:

 Discovering the world of a Research Lab

 My years of volunteering and charity work were far behind me.
 The researchers I met were committed and inspiring people.
 Most wore shoes but many didn’t.
 Most people appeared to not see the people around them, absorbed as they were.
-All had pens in the breast pocket of their shirt, when they wore them, or the pocket of their shorts.
+All had pens in the breast pocket of their shirt, or the pocket of their shorts.
 Most carried laptops.
 There were whiteboards everywhere and I had no idea what the colourful scribblings and equations meant.

 Joining the W3C